washingtonstateuniversity/hrs.wsu.edu/README.md

 3. Install the Composer dependencies.
 4. Install the NPM dependencies.
 5. Ensure PHP, CSS, and JS linting coding standards checks are working -- this should exit with zero (0) errors.
 6. If you plan to contribute changes to the WSU HRS Theme you're encouraged to follow the [Git feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
-The production branch is `master` and the primary development branch is `1.x`, such that the general development flow will be `new-feature` --> `1.x` --> `master`.
+The production branch is `stable` and the primary development branch is `1.x`, such that the general development flow will be `new-feature` --> `1.x` --> `stable`.

 In a terminal: